cupnoodle/fluffyes/63-bottom-card-2.md

 Looking good!
-You could call this a day if you wanted to, but there's still a thing (okay I promise it is the last one) to nitpick of.
+You could call this a day if you wanted to, but there's still a thing (okay I promise this is the last one) to nitpick of.
 When we drag on the card view, the alpha of the dimmer view should change depending on how far have we dragged the card view.
 The background should be darker when we drag upwards, and lighter when we drag downwards.

+## Dimmer view alpha manipulation

 Here's an example on Facebook card view, notice the background gets darker when we drag upward, but it doesn't get any more darker after the card reached the normal state distance :